Served: 21 years

 June 19, 1886 to October 8, 1907

-Patrolman Bachman was the third Cincinnati Patrolman killed in six months; the others being Patrolmen Carl Hauck and William Satters.
+Patrolman Bachman was the third Cincinnati patrolman killed in six months; the others two being Patrolmen Carl Hauck and William Satters.
 Also, Patrolmen Botts and Morton were shot at during this time.
 Agitation arose among the policemen of the Fourth District.
-Quality revolvers were finally adopted for Patrolmen to carry and Patrolmen were doubled up to walk their beats.
+Quality revolvers were finally adopted for Patrolmen to carry and Patrolman were doubled up to walk their beats.
 They remained doubled up until 1923 when that was discontinued due to financial cutbacks.

-This narrative was researched and written October 3, 2012, by retired Cincinnati Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
-If you have any information, artifacts, archives, or imagesrelated to this officer or the incident please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+© This narrative was researched and written September 30, 2012, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.